 It’s easy to think that personal finance or gaining/losing weight is this abstract concept that we “should” do.
 Whenever the S word comes out, this means we’re never going to do it.
 Instead, we’ll just keep feeling guilty and plan on doing it tomorrow.

 Give me a break.
 It’s December 11th today.
 Did you start this year by promising that you’d finally start managing your finances this year?
 If so, I recommend getting your basic personal-finance infrastructure set up by Saturday, December 22.
-Pick one thing: Setting up your bank accounts with no-fee, no-minimum checking/savings accounts, get a high-interest savings account and transfer $100 there, set up your credit cards, or set up your investment accounts.
+Pick one thing: Setting up your bank accounts with no-fee, no-minimum checking/savings accounts, get a high-interest savings account (Capital One 360) and transfer $100 there, set up your credit cards, or set up your investment accounts.

 Everyone’s got an opinion about what you “should” do with your personal finances.
 But the truth is, most of them are full of hot air and you can get it done using a few simple steps.
 What if you picked a specific goal and forced yourself to do it?
 Would it be worth it to get one major part of your personal-finance infrastructure completely done before Christmas?